 - Learn your legal rights as an injured maritime worker

-Maritime pilots of seaplanes and helicopters have an important role to play in the industry.
-These workers are responsible for bringing out important supplies to ships and platforms that are far from shore and can’t come into dock.
-They bring food and medical equipment, machinery needed to do the jobs aboard the ships, and the qualified personnel who may be needed to troubleshoot problems.
+They bring food and medical equipment, machinery needed to do the jobs aboard the vessel, and qualified personnel who may be needed to troubleshoot problems.

 Common Maritime Aviation Injuries